AlejandroTorresMunoz/RAGCourse/README.md

 The course is divided into the following modules :
 -   *Module 1* : Recap of the basic concepts of LangChain, and introduction to LlamaIndex and RAG techniques, using Llama 3.1 models and DeepLake as store database.
+-   *Module 2*: Apply of advanced techniques of RAG with open-source models.